-If you’re a skilled professional returning to Germany after a longer stay abroad, your pro-spects of getting a foot back on the ladder are excellent.
-If you’ve been seconded to a post abroad, your company will probably refer you to a relocation agency that will give you all the information you need and take care of the most important work.
-However, if you’re planning your return by yourself, there a few points to consider.
-Our section on “Jobs” has answers to many important questions around issues like how to apply to a new job in Germany, social security and the German tax system.
-For information on “Family reunification”, “schools”, “kindergarten”, or “flat hunting”, please consult our Living in Germany section and our Study & Training section.
+If you are a skilled professional returning to Germany after a longer stay abroad, your prospects of getting a foot back on the ladder are excellent.
+If you have been seconded to a post abroad, your company will probably refer you to a relocation agency that will give you all the information you need and take care of the most important work.
+However, if you are planning your return by yourself, there a few points to consider.
+Our Jobs section has answers to many important questions around issues such as applying for a new job in Germany, social security and the German tax system.
+For information on family reunification, schools, kindergarten or flat hunting, please consult our Living in Germany section and our Study & Training section.
 You can obtain advice on open questions or placement support in the run-up to your return and an individual returnee information package from the Federal Employment Agency (BA) here.

 If your job in Germany is subject to social security contributions, your employer is required to register you with the statutory social security providers (unemployment, pension, health, disability care and accident insurance).
-Your employer's HR department should do this automati-cally as soon as you start your job – provided that you and your family have registered with a German health insurance company.
-Click here for additional information on the social security systems in the EU, the EEA, and Switzerland.
+Your employer's HR department should do this automatically as soon as you start your job – provided that you and your family have registered with a German health insurance company.
+Click here for additional information on the social security systems in the EU, the EEA and Switzerland.